seyi8k/linux-user-manager/README.md

 Follow the prompts to perform the desired user management operation.

 **Important Notes:**
-**When adding a new user, remember to set a password for your new user after creation using the passwd command: sudo passwd <username>**
+**When adding a new user, remember to set a password for your new user after creation using the passwd command: sudo passwd (new user)**

 # Contributions
-Feel free to fork the repository, open issues, or submit pull requests to improve this project.
+Please feel free to fork the repository, open issues, or submit pull requests to improve this project.